 These Bylaws may be amended by a two-thirds vote of the members present and voting at any duly called meeting of the Club, providing there is a quorum at said meeting.
 Notice of the general nature of the amendments to be considered shall be contained in the call for the meeting.
 Copies of the proposed amendments shall be available for inspection by the stockholders at the Club upon request.

-ARTICLE XI – Copies of the Bylaws
+ARTICLE XI – Posting of the Bylaws

 Section 1:

-A copy of these Bylaws shall be kept at the Club, and shall be made available for inspection by stockholders and applicants for membership.
+A copy of these Bylaws, as the same may be amended from time to time, shall be posted on the Club’s website at all times so as to be available for inspection by stockholders and applicants for membership.

-Section 2:

-A copy of these Bylaws shall accompany the stock certificates issued to each new member.